-The fear that existed with exercise for pregnant women years ago is no longer needed.
-Exercise for pregnant women in Bethesda is safe as long as you get the ok from your doctor & seek out a qualified and certified fitness professional.
-These tips below from Move Well Fitness in Bethesda will help!
+The fear that came with exercise for pregnant women years ago is a thing of the past.
+Exercise for pregnant women in the Palisades is now safe.
+You do want to get the ok from your doctor & seek out a qualified and certified fitness professional before starting.
+These tips below from Move Well Fitness in the Palisades will help!

 2. Cardiovascular Exercise: Because of the growth of your baby, your heart and lungs work harder and you will feel it.
 However, cardio exercise for pregnant women in Bethesda can still be done with things like low impact or step aerobics that does not involve jarring motions.
-Walking on the treadmill, stationary cycling and water aerobics done 3-5 days/week for 15-30 minutes are suggested too.
+Walking on the treadmill, stationary cycling and water aerobics done 3-5 days/week for 15-30 minutes are all good.

-4. Weight Training Exercise: Circuiting training has shown to be very effective for you throughout your entire pregnancy.
-These include exercises that work the entire body and can be performed back to back with little rest in between.
+4. Weight Training Exercise: Circuiting training has shown to be good for you throughout your pregnancy.
+These include exercises that work the entire body and done back to back with little rest.
 I recommend exercises that work the following muscles: legs, chest, back, shoulders and arms.
-They can be done 2-3 days/week, 1-2 sets of 12-15 reps.
-The rest period can be in between 45-75 seconds for exercise for pregnant women.
+I recommend 2-3 days/week, 1-2 sets of 12-15 reps.
+The rest period can be 45-75 seconds for exercise for pregnant women.

-5. Cautions: You should stop or avoid exercises that cause nausea, dizziness, stomach pain, prolonged shortness of breath, bleeding and fainting.
+5. Cautions: Do not do exercises that cause nausea, dizziness, stomach pain, shortness of breath, bleeding and fainting.

-Exercise for pregnant women in Bethesda can be very beneficial.
-As a result, the pregnancy can be smoother and the recovery can be quicker.
-Let Move Well Fitness in Bethesda help you exercise during your pregnancy!
+In conclusion, exercise for pregnant women in the Palisades works.
+As a result, the pregnancy can be easier and the recovery quicker.
+Let Move Well Fitness in the Palisades help you exercise during your pregnancy!

 Source: Clark, Sutton, Lucett.
 NASM Essentials of Personal Fitness Training, 4th Ed.
 Revised.
 2014